 No one sets out to hurt their heart.
 But over time, some bad habits can add up and take their toll.

-You may have more power than you think just by changing what you do, or don’t do.
+You may have more power than you think just by changing what you do.

 "There’s a lot of reason to believe you can trump your family history or promote a healthier, longer life if you focus as early as possible on the risk factors you can control,” says cardiologist Donald Lloyd-Jones, MD, of Northwestern University's Feinberg School of Medicine.

-If you find yourself doing any of the following five things, make a change for your heart's sake:
+If you find yourself doing any of the following five mistakes, make a change for your heart's sake:

 Lack of exercise can harm your heart in many ways.
 For example, it can lead you to high blood pressure and unhealthy cholesterol levels.